epomatti/azure-iot-hub-demo/README.md

 6. Send a message: `dotnet run <idScope>`

 ## Stream Analytics

+This is where the data received from the devices are selected to be processed in a service of your choice, such as functions, queues and events.

 1. Create a Stream Analytics Job using the Portal
 2. Add IoT Hub as an input to the job